 Thirdly, we are witnessing emerging threats to civil liberties-threats that the European Union either disregards or actively endorses.
 Despite repeated declarations of commitment to human rights, the EU applies these principles selectively.
-It denies protection to those most in need by undermining the right of Member States to afford unborn children or disabled patients a higher level of protection against abortion and euthanasia.
-Moreover, it exerts pressure on Member States to legalize abortion on demand.
-Freedom of conscience is fully guaranteed primarily to non-believers, while religious individuals in some countries must settle for the limited right to practice their faith within designated places of worship, with restrictions on publicly manifesting their beliefs (e.g., in the workplace).40 Meanwhile, guarantees of freedom of speech are eroded by regulations mandating the criminalization of so-called "hate speech"-a term defined so broadly that it encompasses not only incitement to violence but also any statement deemed offensive according to the subjective sensitivities of certain groups (typically aligned with left-wing ideologies).41
+It denies protection to those most in need by undermining the right of Member States to afford unborn children or disabled patients a higher level of protection against abortion and euthanasia.38 Moreover, it exerts pressure on Member States to legalize abortion on demand.39 Freedom of conscience is fully guaranteed primarily to non-believers, while religious individuals in some countries must settle for the limited right to practice their faith within designated places of worship, with restrictions on publicly manifesting their beliefs (e.g., in the workplace).40 Meanwhile, guarantees of freedom of speech are eroded by regulations mandating the criminalization of so-called "hate speech"-a term defined so broadly that it en-

-Report of Franco-German Working Group on EU Institutional Reform: Sailing on High Seas: Reforming and Enlarging the EU for the 21st Century, Paris-Berlin 2023, pp. 21-29.
+37 Report of Franco-German Working Group on EU Institutional Reform: Sailing on High Seas: Reforming and Enlarging the EU for the 21st Century, Paris-Berlin 2023, pp. 21-29.

-See e.g. answer of European Commission to Parliamentary question no. E-001484/2017(ASW), 15 May 2017; European Parliament resolution of 26 November 2020 on the de facto ban on the right to abortion in Poland (2020/2876(RSP)).
+38 See e.g. answer of European Commission to Parliamentary question no. E-001484/2017(ASW), 15 May 2017; European Parliament resolution of 26 November 2020 on the de facto ban on the right to abortion in Poland (2020/2876(RSP)).

-Like European Parliament in case of abortion.
+39 Like European Parliament in case of abortion.

-CJEU's judgment of 28 November 2023 in case OP v Commune d'Ans, C148/22.
+40 CJEU's judgment of 28 November 2023 in case OP v Commune d'Ans, C148/22.